notional-finance/contracts-v2/certora/NOTES.md

 ## Questions:

 - Is there a way to exclude a function from being included in invariant calculations?
+- Is there a way to combine invariants?
 - Is there a way to decompose what the calldataargs are in this code example? https://github.com/Certora/CertoraProverSupplementary/blob/master/Tutorials/Lesson1/Parametric.spec